mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

     5: cherry poppin daddies, with distance of 0.4908909547:

 Pretty good!
-Frank Sinatra and Andy Williams are obviously good recommendations.
+Frank Sinatra and Andy Williams are obviously good recommendations for Tony Bennett.
 I'd never heard of [Keiko Matsui](https://www.youtube.com/watch?v=XzqsWxau_gI) or [Cherry Poppin Daddies](https://www.youtube.com/watch?v=1IqH3uliwJY), but they both seem like good recommendations after listening to their music.
 [Chic](https://www.youtube.com/watch?v=eKl6EZShaaw), though, doesn't seem as similar to me as the other artists (they sound a little more disco).

 Why would our model recommend Chic?
 Since we're doing item-based collaborative filtering with K-Nearest Neighbors on the actual play count data, outliers can have a big influence.
 If a few users listened to Tony Bennett and Chic a _**ton**_, our distance metric between vectors will be heavily influenced by those individual observations.